etroimcasso/SimpleMailer/README.md

 * Routes for adding and removing subscribers for integration with external sites
 * Mailer History Viewer
 * Subscribers Viewer
+* File Manager with file type identification, filtration, and sorting

 # Installation